google/crosvm/CONTRIBUTING.md

 This article goes into detail about multiple areas of interest to contributors, which includes reviewers, developers, and integrators who each share an interest in guiding crosvm's direction.

-## Contributor License Agreement

-Contributions to this project must be accompanied by a Contributor License Agreement (CLA).
-You (or your employer) retain the copyright to your contribution; this simply gives us permission to use and redistribute your contributions as part of the project.
-Head over to
-<https://cla.developers.google.com/> to see your current agreements on file or to sign a new one.

-You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.

 ## Bug Reports

 We use the Chromium issue tracker.
 Please use